Dr. Steve Bouma-PredigerLeonard and Marjorie Maas Professor of Reformed Theology, Department Chair

 - B.A., math and computer science, Hope College, 1979

-Steven is an adjunct professor at Western Theological Seminary and teaches in Belize and New Zealand for the Creation Care Study Program.
-He also serves on the board of the Au Sable Institute for Environmental Studies.
-Steven has taught at North Park College in Chicago and Fuller Theological Seminary in Pasadena, Calif.
+Steve is an adjunct professor at Western Theological Seminary and teaches in Belize and New Zealand for the Creation Care Study Program.
+He has taught at North Park College in Chicago and Fuller Theological Seminary in Pasadena, California.

 Awards and recognition